brianpeiris/weglot-bug/README.md

-# weglot bug
+# Weglot bugs

-Demonstrates "removeChild" and "insertBefore" bugs with weglot when used with React.
+Demonstrates "removeChild" and "insertBefore" bugs with Weglot when used with React.

 This simple application uses vite to transform and serve the react code.